The Nice Guys: Plot

-In 1977 Los Angeles, Holland March is a private eye hired by Mrs. Glenn to find her niece, porn star Misty Mountains, who she claims to have seen after her death.
+In 1977 Los Angeles, Holland March is a private eye hired by Mrs. Glenn to find her niece, porn star, Misty Mountains, whom she claims to have seen after her death.
 March's investigation leads him to Amelia Kuttner.
-A fearful Amelia pays Jackson Healy, a violent enforcer, to scare March away.
+A fearful Amelia hires Jackson Healy, a violent enforcer, to scare March away.
 After visiting March at his home and breaking his arm, he accepts a Yoo-hoo from March's teenage daughter, Holly, as he leaves.
-When Healy returns home (with a case of Yoo-hoo), he is interrogated by two thugs, "Blueface"—so named after he sets off a dye pack while searching Healy's apartment—and Older Guy, about Amelia.
-Believing Amelia is in danger, Healy wards them off and teams up with a reluctant March to find her.
+When Healy returns home (with a case of Yoo-hoo), he is interrogated by two thugs about Amelia.
+Believing Amelia is in danger, Healy wards them off, and teams up with a reluctant March, to find her.

-The duo visit Amelia's anti-pollution protest group and meet Chet, who brings them to the burnt-down house of Amelia's boyfriend Dean, who died in the fire.
-They learn that Amelia and Dean were working with Misty on an "experimental film" combining pornography and investigative journalism.
+The duo visit Amelia's anti-pollution protest group, and meet Chet, who brings them to the burnt-down house of Amelia's boyfriend, Dean, who died in the fire.
+They learn that Amelia and Dean were working with Misty on an "experimental film," combining pornography and investigative journalism.

 The two infiltrate a party to search for the film's financier, Sid Shattuck.
-At the party, Healy discovers the film is missing, while March stumbles upon Shattuck's dead body and crosses paths with Amelia.
-Holly, having snuck along to the party, stops Blueface from killing Amelia.
-Blueface is struck in a hit-and-run and Amelia flees.
-Healy subdues Older Guy and finds Blueface dying.
-Blueface tells Healy that his boss has dispatched a hit man named John Boy to kill all witnesses.
-Healy discreetly kills Blueface by strangling him.
-The police arrive at the scene.
+At the party, Healy discovers the film is missing, while March stumbles upon Shattuck's dead body, and crosses paths with Amelia.
+Holly, having snuck along to the party, stops one of the thugs from killing Amelia, but he is then struck by a car in a hit-and-run, and Amelia flees.
+Healy subdues the first thug, and finds the other dying in the road.
+He tells Healy that his boss has dispatched a hitman, nicknamed, "John Boy" to kill all witnesses.
+Healy discreetly kills the dying thug by strangling him.
+The police soon arrive at the scene.

-March and Healy are met by Amelia's mother Judith Kuttner, a high-ranking official in the Justice Department.
-Judith claims Amelia is delusional and hires them to find her, for which March demands US$5,000 in payment.
-March and Healy go to an airport hotel where Amelia is meeting with distributors for the film.
+March and Healy are met by Amelia's mother, Judith Kuttner, a high-ranking official in the Justice Department.
+Judith claims Amelia is delusional and hires them to find her, for which March demands $5,000 in payment.
+March and Healy then go to an airport hotel, where Amelia is meeting with distributors for the film.
 However, John Boy has arrived ahead of them and is slaughtering the distributors.
 The duo hastily retreat, only for Amelia to land on their car and accidentally knock herself unconscious.